muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 }
 ```

-There is only one line left to cover; we should make sure that `IconClass` is rendered (Refactor 5).
+There is only one line left to cover; we should make sure that `IconClass` is rendered (Green 5).
 We can also finalize the name of the test.
 We are rendering an Edit button, verifying the label and the click operation.
 It is almost like a small scale e2e test.

 ```tsx
 // src/components/ButtonFooter.cy.tsx